-Oral and written communication, including email and social media interaction, must meet standards for professional interaction.
-Due to the fact that verbal, nonverbal, and written communication are such an inherent part of occupational therapy practice, students are expected to:
+All oral and written communication must meet standards for professional interaction.
+Because verbal, nonverbal, and written communication are such an inherent part of occupational therapy practice, students are expected to:

-- a.
-Demonstrate the ability to clearly articulate clinical reasoning through written communication (assignments, etc.) and oral presentations using language appropriate to the target audience and demonstrating a coherent thought process. - b.
+a.
+Demonstrate the ability to clearly articulate clinical reasoning through written communication (assignments, etc.) and oral presentations using language appropriate to the target audience and demonstrating a coherent thought process.

+- b.
 Use APA format for all written assignments using the most recent edition of the APA manual. - c.
 Complete organized written documentation using professional standards outlined by the faculty and/or clinical site.